 Travel apps have become an essential part of helping travelers do everything from booking accommodation to managing their itineraries

 Click on the links below to go directly to the best travel apps to download right now and start planning your next trip.

 There are thousands of apps for travel on the market and it can be confusing deciding which one to download.

-These are the apps we keep in our smart phones and use on a regular basis.
+These are the best travel apps we keep on our smartphones and use on a regular basis when traveling the world.